iamkevinlowe/iamkevinlowe.github.io/_posts/2015-08-10-formal-training.md

 title: Formal Training
 ---

-I think why I enjoy programming is because it's like a big puzzle that you have to solve.
+I enjoy programming because it's like a big puzzle that you have to solve.
 I remember as a child, there were these puzzle books mixed in with all of the magazines and tabloids in the grocery checkout stands.
 I was never good at crossword puzzles and word searches were too easy, but the best were the ones that had logic puzzles where you have a grid and you're presented with only a few clues.

 {:.center}
 ![]({{ site.baseurl }}/img/logic_puzzle.png)